See Pages at left for lecture slides, sample exams, and other materials

 Week 7: Feb 17-Feb 21 reading assignment: Bell, Out of This Furnace, 1-178

 Week 8: Feb 24- Feb 28 reading assignment: Bell, Out of This Furnace, 179-end

 Week 9: Mar 2 -Mar 6 reading assignment: 105Reader, section E

 Week 10: Mar 9-Mar 13 reading assignment: 105Reader, section F

 Paper prospectus: Jan 22 (Wednesday)—a 1-page description of your project

 The research paper accounts for 30% of the course grade.
 You may choose between two kinds of projects: a family history project or a research paper about either a nativist movement or a civil rights movement.
 Papers will be submitted through VeriCite plagiarism checker.

 Option 1: FAMILY HISTORY PROJECT

 This involves research into your family's history.
 Pauli Murray’s book, Proud Shoes, is an example of what family research can yield.
 Family documents and interviews with relatives will be the major sources for this assignment, and they must be supplemented with library research.
 Collecting family stories is only part of this assignment.
-The idea is to use your family’s history to illustrate some of the concepts developed in this course.
+You must incorporate one or more of the concepts developed in this course.
 The family stories you tell must be used to discuss one or more of the following issues and concepts that will be explained in lectures over the coming weeks:

 Identity issues: "ethnic pride," "cultural retention/change," "varieties of Americanism," "passing," "evaporating ethnicity," "compiled ethnicity," "expanding whiteness" “changing dimensions of whiteness” “changing race formations” “dangerous religions”